Cyphre117/PrototypeDevTDD/TDD.md

 ## Technical Risks
 * Not having core gameplay features implemented
 * Other members of the team being held back by slow engine progress
+* Programmers having to be assist in testing game assets
 * Could be harder to debug
 * Might not build for target platform
 * spending lots of time on engine programming, not enough time to polish